Our Portfolio

 Organization Overview

-The Appellate Project believes our highest courts are strongest when they include diverse and underrepresented voices.
-The Project engages the appellate bar to educate, train, and empower the next generation of appellate lawyers and judges.
+The Appellate Project (TAP) believes our highest courts are strongest when they include diverse and underrepresented voices.
+That’s why TAP engages the appellate bar to educate, train, and empower the next generation of appellate lawyers and judges.

 Summary